Enrique1987/databricks/01_01_Data_Enginner_Associate/Exam-Preparation-Certified-Data-Engineer.md

 ```

 #### A data engineer needs to configure their cluster to enable Unity Catalog.
 They have workspace administrator privileges only.
+CHECK again
 #### Which of the following steps needs to be completed for the data engineer to enable Unity Catalog on their cluster?
 Select two responses.